 This type of HD video can be recorded to removable media like SDHC and memory stick cards and then be directly read on a computer (with a card reader attached) or an HDTV with a MicroSD slot.

 This of course makes viewing your HD footage as easy as just popping in the flash memory card from the camcorder or video device and turning on your HDTV or computer.
 Also, the HD video can be played from the camcorder directly to an HDTV through the HDMI connection or Component Video cable.

 Another advantage of HD camcorders and digital cameras in general...
 Is that because there is no tape transport...

 Here are some of the video editing software manufacturers that offer native support for AVCHD:

 Just as HDV editing once demanded an expensive high-end computer system...
-The requirements for video editing software that can edit this type of video format limits it to the more powerful machines.
+The requirements for video editing software that can handle editing this type of video format limits it to the more powerful machines.

-Windows Media Player 12 will be able to index content of these files, while Windows Explorer will be able to create thumbnails for each clip.
+* Windows Media Player 12 will be able to index content of these files and Windows Explorer will be able to create thumbnails for each clip.

 Authoring your completed

 video to high-definition optical discs should be fairly easy since the